richyyun/richyyun.github.io/README.md

 # Website

-Designed to be hosted on github for now as I learn basic front end web development.
+Designed to be hosted on (github pages)[https://pages.github.com/] for now as I learn basic front end web development.

+The website can be found on: [richyyun.github.io](richyyun.github.io)